AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

    Explanations

-   A. Formal methods can also apply to requirements or models.
+   A. Formal methods can also apply to requirements, models, data, etc.
    B. Correct
    C. To achieve soundness, it may be impossible to avoid false alarms.
    D. Not all three at the same time.